-Regulation 1-2-16 INSURANCE PRODUCER APPOINTMENT AND TERMINATION REQUIREMENTS FOR BAIL INSURANCE COMPANIES AND CREDENTIALS REQUIRED BY 10-2-418(2), C.R.S.
+Regulation 1-2-16 Insurance Producer Appointment and Termination Requirements for Bail Insurance Companies and Credentials Required by § 10-2-418(2), C.R.S.

-Section 1 Authority Section 2 Scope and Purpose Section 3 Applicability Section 4 Definitions Section 5 Rules Section 6 Severability Section 7 Enforcement Section 8 Effective Date Section 9 History
+Section 3 Applicability Section 4 Definitions

+Rules

+Severability

+Enforcement

+Effective Date

+History

-This regulation is promulgated and adopted by the Commissioner of Insurance under the authority of §§ 10-1-109 and 10-2-104, C.R.S.
+This regulation is promulgated pursuant to § § 10-1-109 and 10-2-104, C.R.S.

-The purpose of this regulation is to establish the requirements for the appointment and termination of insurance producers by bail insurance companies authorized to do business in Colorado pursuant to the statutory provisions of §§ 10-2-415.5 and 10-2-415.7, C.R.S.
+The purpose of this regulation is to establish the requirements for the appointment and termination of insurance producers by bail insurance companies authorized to do business in Colorado pursuant to the statutory provisions of § § 10-2-415.5 and 10-2-415.7, C.R.S.